 Air Pollution May Be As Harmful To Your Lungs As Smoking Cigarettes, Study Finds

 Emphysema is considered a smoker's disease.
-But turns out, exposure to air pollution may lead to the same changes in the lung that give rise to emphysema.
+But it turns out, exposure to air pollution may lead to the same changes in the lung that give rise to emphysema.

-A new study published today in JAMA finds that long-term exposure to slightly elevated levels of air pollution is linked to accelerated development of lung damage, even among people who have never smoked.
+A new study published Tuesday in JAMA finds that long-term exposure to slightly elevated levels of air pollution can be linked to accelerated development of lung damage, even among people who have never smoked.

-The study looked at the health effects of breathing in various pollutants including ground-level ozone, the main component of smog.
+The study looked at the health effects of breathing in various pollutants, including ground-level ozone, the main component of smog.

-The researchers found that people in the study who were exposed for years to higher than average concentrations of ground-level ozone developed changes to their lungs similar to those seen in smokers.
+The researchers found that people in the study who were exposed for years to higher-than-average concentrations of ground-level ozone developed changes to their lungs similar to those seen in smokers.

-"We found that an increase of about three parts per billion [of ground-level ozone] outside your home was equivalent to smoking a pack of cigarettes a day for 29 years," says study author Joel Kaufman, a physician and epidemiologist at the University of Washington.
+"We found that an increase of about three parts per billion [of ground-level ozone] outside your home was equivalent to smoking a pack of cigarettes a day for 29 years," says one study author, Joel Kaufman, a physician and epidemiologist at the University of Washington.

-The study included nearly 7,000 adults living in six U.S. cities: Chicago, Los Angeles, Baltimore, St. Paul, Minn., New York City and Winston-Salem, N.C.
+The study involved nearly 7,000 adults living in six U.S. cities: Chicago, Los Angeles, Baltimore, St. Paul, Minn., New York City and Winston-Salem, N.C.
 Generally, people in the study were exposed to annual average concentrations of between 10 and 25 parts per billion of ground-level ozone outside their homes.

-But there's no reason to believe that the pockets of elevated ozone exposure are limited to these cities.
-Kaufman says people in communities all over the U.S. can be exposed to similar concentrations — which can vary from day to day, season to season and year-to year.
-Typically, ground level ozone — or smog — forms when pollution that's released from cars' tailpipes and smokestacks bakes in the sunlight.
+But there's no reason to believe that the pockets of elevated ozone exposure are limited to those cities.
+Kaufman says people in communities all over the U.S. can be exposed to similar concentrations — which can vary from day to day, season to season and year to year.
+Typically, ground level ozone — or smog — forms when pollution that's released from cars' tailpipes and from smokestacks bakes in the sunlight.
 (The EPA has this simple explainer.)
 Ozone is typically highest on hot, sunny days.

-"It was a very large surprise to us to see that the effects were in the same magnitude as cigarette smoking, which is the best-established and most recognized cause of emphysema," Kaufman says.
+"It was a very large surprise to us to see that the effects were in the same magnitude as cigarette smoking, which is the best-established and most-recognized cause of emphysema," Kaufman says.

 In order to evaluate the changes to the participants' lungs, each person had up to five CT scans over more than a decade.
 These scans give a 3D picture of the lungs and can detect changes that precede the development of symptoms.
 During the same time period, the researchers measured levels of pollution, including ozone, in the participants' communities.